 These cookies are meant to have chewy edges and a soft middle.
 The best way to ensure that result is to check your cookies by gently poking the edge of a cookie when you’re nearing the total cook time.
 If the edge is just a little stiff, then the cookie is done.
 If it is still soft, then cook an additional 2 minutes at a time, checking after each 2 minutes in the same way.

-Gluten Free Cinnamon Nut Cookies
+Gluten Free Cinnamon Sugar Cookies

 For the cookies

 - 2 Tablespoon Sugar